heritage-happenings/heritage-happenings.github.io/people/barbara-clevenger/README.md

 ## Full Screen: [Julia Morgan Arts & Crafts Brown Shingle on Sausal Creek, Fruitvale, Oakland, California]( https://heretics-sf.github.io/people/barbara-clevenger/Julia%20Morgan%20Arts%20and%20Crafts%20Brown%20Shingle%20on%20Sausal%20Creek_Optimized.pdf )

-First Paragraph of the text
+First paragraph of the text of Barbara's 1989 paper:

 > This is a paper written on a Julia Morgan house listed in Sarah Boutelle’s book, “Julia Morgan, Architect” 1995 edition on page 252, Morgan Job No. 345, Oakland Building Permit 25014 of August 21, I908.
 The address listed is: 1524-29th Avenue, Oakland, CA .
 Twenty-ninth avenue is an extension of Park Street in the city of Alameda--driving due east on Park you cross the Park Street Bridge over the Estuary and it turns into 29th